M-cheetah/LORD/README.md

 - RF module for Arduino
 - Arduino IDE

-> Don't worry if you don't have any of the above listed requirements, U can still explore the algorithm by executing simple message queue codes present in directory, but yeah! that will not be IoT anymore :stuck_out_tongue: , it's provided to just get the logic that at core how it works.
+> Don't worry if you don't have any of the above listed requirements, U can still explore the algorithm by executing simple message queue codes present in directory, but yeah! that will not be IoT anymore :stuck_out_tongue: , it's provided to just get the logic that under the hood how it works.

 ### Circuit diagrams can be accessed through [this](https://drive.google.com/open?id=1eSLHEJ5RAtra9QBF4QSD3om_aeZzKeEE) link.